guidatt/guidatt/README.md

 ## 🖥 Tech Skills

-- #### Advanced:
-   Python and data analysis libraries (Pandas, Matplotlib, Plotly, Numpy), SQL, Excel, Google Sheets, Power BI, Tableau, Looker Studio, Youtube Studio, Analytical Skills, Communication, Problem Solving, Business Analysis.
+- I have **advanced proficiency** in Python and its data analysis libraries (Pandas, Matplotlib, Plotly, Numpy), as well as in SQL, Excel, Google Sheets, Power BI, Tableau, and Looker Studio.
+My skill set includes analytical abilities, effective communication, problem-solving, and business analysis.
+I have **intermediate experience** with Google Analytics, Facebook Business, Statistics, and Alteryx, along with a **foundational understanding** of Databricks.

-- #### Intermediate:
-   Google Analytics, Facebook Business, Statistics, Alteryx.

-- #### Basic:
-   Databricks.

 ## 💼 Interested in seeing more of my work?